Sitecore/Sitecore.Pathfinder/README.md

 Normally you want to run the `generate-code` task before building an assembly, so the C# source files are up-to-date.

 # Starter kits
-Pathfinder comes with 2 starter kits to get you started easily.
+Pathfinder comes with 3 starter kits to get you started easily.
 Starter kits are located in the [Tools]/files/starterkits directory.

-To install a starter kit, simple unpack the Nuget package in the root of your project.
+To install a starter kit, simple select it while running the `new-project` task.

 Starter Kit | Description
 ------------|------------
 Clean Blog  | A simple blogging website.
+HelloWorld  | Well, guess what this is...
 TodoMVC     | A SPEAK based Todo list.

 ### CleanBlog
 Clean Blog is a read-only blog website based on the [Start Bootstrap](http://startbootstrap.com/) - [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/) template.
 It is very basic and uses Html Template files instead of Sitecore Renderings.

+### HelloWorld
+No further introduction needed.

 ### TodoMVC
 The TodoMvc starter kit is a SPEAK based application that implements a Todo application similar to [TodoMVC](http://todomvc.com/).